-Pupils will continue to build on their Mathematical experiences and achievements from S1 and S2.
-All pupils will continue to follow a Level 3 or Level 4 course while acquiring the knowledge required for National 3 Applications of Maths, National 4 or National 5 Maths/Applications of Maths.
+Pupils will continue to build on their mathematical experiences and achievements from S1 and S2.
+All pupils will continue to follow a Level 3 or Level 4 course while acquiring the knowledge required for National 3 Applications of Maths, or National 4 or National 5 Maths/Applications of Maths.

-Pupils will have the opportunity to increase their knowledge and build on their existing skills for

-- i) number, money and measure

-- ii) shape, position and movement

-- iii) information handling
+Pupils will have the opportunity to increase their knowledge and build on their existing skills for: i) number, money and measure ii) shape, position and movement iii) information handling

-Development of appropriate algebraic skills will be important and pupils will meet trigonometry for the first time.
+Development of appropriate algebraic skills will be important and pupils will also learn about trigonometry.

-MODERN LANGUAGES- FRENCH & SPANISH
+MODERN LANGUAGES - FRENCH & SPANISH